huub-github/42towels-book/part1/categories.md

 # Vulnerability Categories

-The vulnerabilities found in the OWASP Juice Shop are categorized into several different classes.
+The vulnerabilities found in the 42 Towels Shop are categorized into several different classes.
 Most of them cover different risk or vulnerabiliy types from well-known lists or documents, such as [OWASP Top 10](https://www.owasp.org/index.php/Category:OWASP_Top_Ten_Project) or MITRE's [Common Weakness Enumeration](https://cwe.mitre.org/).
-The following table presents a mapping of the Juice Shop's categories to OWASP and CWE (without claiming to be complete).
+The following table presents a mapping of the 42 Towels Shop's categories to OWASP and CWE (without claiming to be complete).

 ![Category breakdown](img/categories.png)